Ishwerdas/webdioxide/_posts/2016-10-08-JS-Why-typeof-null-is-object.markdown

 typeof i; //object
 ```

 This is a **bug** that exists since the beginning of javascript.
 The reason that this bug exists is simple.
 Each javascript value has a type tag.
 First 1-3 bits of each value are reserved for it's type.
-The type tags for different types are as follows: -
+The type tags for different types were as follows: -

 * 000 - object
 * 001 - int